Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 ---

-## When to Use Customization
+## Available Customization Types

 Migration presents an opportunity to remodel your content structure.
-Use custom migrations to:

-**Custom Class Mappings:**
-- Change content type structure or field definitions
-- Merge or split page types
-- Create reusable field schemas
-- Convert custom tables or module classes to content types

-**Content Item Directors:**
-- Control behavior for specific content items
-- Convert pages to widgets or reusable content
-- Handle linked pages or child relationships

-**Field Migrations:**
-- Transform field values during migration
-- Handle custom form controls
-- Convert data from one format to another

-**Widget Migrations:**
-- Change widget types
-- Rename or restructure widgets

-**Widget Property Migrations:**
-- Transform widget property values
-- Update content references in widget properties

-## Available Customization Types
+The following customization types allow you to transform data during migration.

+Each customization type is implemented by creating a class that implements a specific interface (e.g., `IFieldMigration`, `IWidgetMigration`) or inherits from a base class (e.g., `ContentItemDirectorBase`).
+These interfaces and classes are provided by the Migration Tool and define the methods your custom logic must implement.

 ### Custom Class Mappings (`IClassMapping`)

 Transforms content type structure and field definitions between source and target instances.

 **Use cases:**

-- Merge multiple page types into one content type
+- Merge multiple page types (e.g., `Article.BlogPost`, `Article.NewsArticle`) into a single content type
-- Remodel page types as reusable field schemas
+- Remodel page types as reusable field schemas by extracting common fields
-- Change field names, data types, or form controls
+- Change field names, data types, or form controls (e.g., rename `OldName` to `NewName` and convert from `text` to `longtext` or custom type)
 - Split one page type into multiple content types
 - Convert custom tables or module classes to content types

-**Examples:**
-- Merge two article page types (`Article.BlogPost`, `Article.NewsArticle`) into a single `Article` content type
-- Extract common fields from multiple page types into a reusable field schema
-- Change field `OldName` to `NewName` and convert its data type from `text` to `longtext`

 ### Content Item Directors (`ContentItemDirectorBase`)

 Controls migration behavior and relationships of individual content items during data migration.

 **Use cases:**

-- Handle linked pages (materialize, drop, or reference)
+- Handle linked pages by materializing, dropping, or storing as references (e.g., drop links in `/Archive/`, materialize others)
-- Migrate pages as widgets
+- Migrate pages as widgets (e.g., convert `NewsItem` pages to `NewsWidget` widgets on their parent pages)
-- Link child pages as content item references in parent content
+- Link child pages as content item references (e.g., link child `Book` pages in a `Books` field when migrating `Author` pages to reusable content)
 - Apply conditional logic based on content structure or hierarchy

-**Examples:**
-- Drop linked pages in `/Archive/`, materialize others
-- Convert `NewsItem` pages to `NewsWidget` widgets on their parent pages
-- Link child `Book` pages in a `Books` reference field when migrating `Author` pages to reusable content

 ### Field Migrations (`IFieldMigration`)

 Transforms individual field values during data migration.

 **Use cases:**

 - Handle custom form controls
 - Convert data formats (date formats, URL structures)
 - Transform content (HTML cleanup, path updates)